GIA Scholars

 Javonna Friend (Communication)

-Javonna Friend is a first-year Ph.D. student in the communication program at the College of Humanities and Social Sciences at GMU.
-Javonna earned her B.A. in English from Virginia State University, and her M.A. in English from George Mason University with a specialization in British Literature from Oxford University.
-During her graduate studies, she became interested in the representation of disabilities and illnesses in prose and media.
-Through deep examination, she was able to recognize how public health advocacy can sometimes lack proper communication and conform to narrow societal ideals.
-To that end, Javonna realized her desire to evaluate key issues in health communication.
-Thus, her research interests are particular to exploring and developing the connections between health communication, public advocacy, and social justice that leads to and can reduce the prevalence of diabetes among African Americans due enlarge part to intersectional oppressions and exposure to adverse social determinants of health.
-She is also interested in developing, implementing, and evaluating health communication strategies to effect behavior change in Black communities in the field of immunizations and control of infectious diseases.
+Javonna Friend is a third-year Ph.D. student in the Department of Communication at the College of Humanities and Social Sciences at GMU.
+Javonna earned her B.A. in English from Virginia State University and her M.A. in English from George Mason University with a specialization in British Literature from Oxford University.
+During her graduate studies, she became interested in the representation of race and illnesses in prose and media.
+Through deep examination, she recognized how public health advocacy can sometimes lack proper communication and conform to hegemonic ideals.
+To that end, Javonna realized her desire to evaluate critical issues in health communication.
+Thus, her research interests are mainly in exploring and developing the connections between health communication, social justice, and advocacy that will illuminate the relationship between social conditions and health outcomes and provide the necessary insights to reduce the prevalence of chronic illnesses in marginalized communities.
+She is also interested in developing, implementing, and evaluating health communication strategies to change attitudes, actions, and approaches to mental health in African American communities.

 Rafael E. Hernández Dubon (Clinical Psychology)